adaptris/.github/pull_request_template.md

 - [ ] Checked that javadoc generation doesn't report errors
 - [ ] Checked the display of the component in the UI
 - [ ] Remove any config/license annotations
+- [ ] Check the gradle build file to make sure the dependencies section is more explicit "implementation/api".

 ## Result